gwsystems/aWsm/README.md

 We believe that some changes to the specification, or the creation of an embedded profile might be warranted.
 The main limitations:

-1. *Variant, runtime selected page sizes.*
+1. *Variant page sizes selected by the runtime.*
 	Wasm uses 64KiB pages.
 	That is far too large for embedded systems. aWsm uses smaller pages, while simulating the larger default pages.